Separation Techniques

 Filtration

-Filtration is a separation method used to separate a solid from a liquid or a mixture of solids and liquids.
-The method involves passing the mixture through a filter, which is typically made of a porous material, such as filter paper.
+Filtration is a separation method used to separate a mixture of solids and liquids.
+The method involves passing the mixture through a filter, which is typically made of a porous material such as filter paper.
 The filter paper allows the liquid to pass through while retaining the solid particles.
 Filtration can be performed using different types of filters, such as a funnel or a Buchner funnel, depending on the nature of the mixture and the properties of the solid particles.
-The size and shape of the solid particles, as well as their solubility in the liquid, can affect the efficiency of the filtration process.

-Sedimentation and decantation.
+Sedimentation and Decantation

-Sedimentation and decantation are two techniques commonly used in combination to separate solid particles from a liquid.
-Sedimentation involves allowing the mixture to stand undisturbed, during which time the heavier solid particles settle to the bottom of the container due to gravity.
-The liquid component can then be carefully poured off, leaving the solid particles behind.
-This process is called decantation.
+Sedimentation and decantation are two techniques commonly used in combination to separate solid, insoluble particles from a liquid or liquids in a heterogenous mixture.
+Sedimentation involves allowing the mixture to stand undisturbed, during which time the denser solid particles settle to the bottom of the container due to gravity.
+After sedimentation, the liquid component can be carefully poured off (decantation), leaving the solid particles behind.
+Sedimentation and decantation are useful for separating relatively large and heavy solid particles from liquids.

 Evaporation and Crystallisation